Head Coach Courtney Kline

 Assistant Coach Will Kline

-Will Kline is in his fifth season as an assistant with the Bison volleyball program.
+Will Kline is in his seventh season as an assistant with the Bison volleyball program.

 Also the husband of Bethany head coach Courtney Kline, Will has earned a USA Volleyball Impact Volleyball coaching certification and is also CAP Level I certified.
 His main responsibilities include working with the development of the outside and middle blockers and his efforts helped the Bison blockers rank 10th in the nation in 2011.